Neonatal Comfort Care Program

 The Neonatal Comfort Care Team offers a plan of care to provide a comfortable and loving environment to your infant, without the intent of shortening or prolonging his or her natural life.
 Services include counseling and education before your child's birth, followed by medical and supportive care after delivery.

 After your child is born, he or she will need family/baby bonding, warmth, nutrition and hydration, and relief of any pain or discomfort.
-You can choose to have your baby room-in with you while you are in the postpartum unit, and then go home with you for hospice care support.
-Or if you prefer, your baby can be admitted to the NICU for compassionate care, or transferred to a pediatric hospice facility.
-The choice is yours, and our team supports you to help you make that decision.
+You can choose to have your baby room-in with you while you are in the postpartum unit and then go home with you for hospice care support.
+Or, if you prefer, your baby can be admitted to the NICU for compassionate care, or transferred to a pediatric hospice facility.
+The choice is yours, and our team supports you in helping you make that decision.

-The members of the Neonatal Comfort Care Team include:
+The members of the Neonatal Comfort Care Team at NewYork-Presbyterian Morgan Stanley Children’s Hospital include: